 \section{Property testing in semi-algebraic hypergraphs}

 In this section, we apply the polynomial semi-algebraic regularity lemma, Theorem \ref{reg1}, to quickly distinguish between semi-algebraic objects that satisfy a property from objects that are far from satisfying it.
 In the first subsection, we restrict ourselves to testing {\em monotone} hypergraph properties.
 We then discuss and prove a result about easily testing {\em hereditary} properties of graphs.
 We conclude with a result on easily testing hypergraph hereditary properties.
-All hypergraphs we consider in this section are assumed to be $k$-uniform and equipped with a symmetric relation $E$.
+All semi-algebraic hypergraphs we consider in this section are assumed to be $k$-uniform and equipped with a symmetric relation $E$.